difaeai/DifaeAi/replit.md

 This is a monorepo containing two distinct applications:

-1. **DIFAE AI Security Cloud** - A Next.js-based marketing website and admin platform for an AI-powered CCTV security system that provides real-time threat detection, smart alerts, visual search, and automated reporting.
+1. **BERRETO Security Cloud** - A Next.js-based marketing website and admin platform for an AI-powered CCTV security system that provides real-time threat detection, smart alerts, visual search, and automated reporting.

 2. **Universal Camera Bridge** - A production-ready system for bridging RTSP/ONVIF/P2P camera feeds into WebRTC and HLS playback paths, enabling secure camera connections and live streaming.